Fabulous Summertime Reads

 In this tale, the personal and the familiar play out against a wider background of public calamity and devastation.
-Gripping you on page one, this story of intrigue and lost loves moves breathlessly along, never letting you go.
+Gripping you from page one, this story of intrigue and lost loves moves breathlessly along, never letting you go.
 As they say: Hell hath no fury like a woman scorned.
 Don’t miss it!

 And, finally, there is perhaps the most timely story of all: The End of Miracles.
-I've saved the best for last-- a great summertime read that is absolutely free!
+I've saved the best for last—a great summertime read that is absolutely free!

 The End of Miracles

 The End of Miracles is a riveting psychological drama written by the esteemed psychiatrist and professor emerita of the University of Michigan, Monica N. Starkman.
-It's the story of a woman whose deep need to bear a child is sabotaged by feelings of inferiority and miscarriages.
-After which, grief and depression propel her to commit an unthinkable act with harrowing consequences for herself and others.
-As Foreword Reviews notes: 'Margo is a flawed yet admirably strong victim of circumstances and biology who refuses to be a victim anymore.
+It's the story of a woman whose deep need to bear a child is sabotaged by feelings of inferiority and miscarriages, after which, grief and depression propel her to commit an unthinkable act with harrowing consequences for herself and others.
+As Foreword Reviews notes: 'Margo is a flawed yet admirably strong victim of circumstances and biology who refuses to be a victim anymore.'

 But why quote Foreword when I can quote my own review?